 The InSite case was heard by Mr. Justice Pitfield of the B.C.
 Supreme Court in March 2008.
 In May 2008, the Court released its decision.
 Mr. Justice Pitfield dismissed the plaintiffs' claim that jurisdiction over InSite was exclusively provincial.
 However, Mr. Justice Pitfeild ruled that, applied to users and staff at InSite, sections 4(1) and 5(1) of the CDSA, which prohibit possession and trafficking of banned substances, violate section 7 of the Canadian Charter of Rights and Freedoms and are constitutionally invalid.
 The Court suspended the declaration of invalidity until June 2009, to give Parliament the opportunity to amend the law to bring it into compliance with constitutional requirements.
 The Court also granted InSite a constitutional exemption to continue to operate in the interim.

-B.C.
-Court of Appeal
+Court of Appeal for British Columbia

 The federal government immediately appealed the Court's decision, and the PHS and the two InSite users cross-appealed Judge Pitfield's dismissal of the claim to exclusive provincial jurisdiction.